This post may contain affiliate links. Learn more in our disclosure.

 The $10k Institute

-The $10K institute opted for Podia because they wanted to offer a great learning experience to their students, and they could deliver this experience through Podia’s teaching tools.
-The website’s one-page design comprises sections containing text content, images, testimonials, a sign-up form, and call-to-action buttons.
+The $10K Institute opted for the Podia platform because they wanted to offer a great learning experience to their students, and they could deliver this experience through Podia’s teaching tools.
+The website’s one-page design comprises sections containing text content, images, testimonials, a sign-up form, and call-to-action buttons pushing their online courses.

 The appearance of $10k institute’s website has also been tastefully customized with a mix of colors that are easy on the eye and speak volumes about the brand’s professionalism.

-But this website isn’t just all looks; according to the owner, he has been able to grow sales thanks to Podia.
+But this website isn’t just all looks; according to the owner, he has been able to grow sales for his online courses thanks to Podia.

 Advocacy Alley has a cheery appearance, thanks to its combination of background color, whimsical fonts in the hero section, and high-resolution images.